-If you are interested in starting to train your dog in Agility please come see one of the Agility Instructors on a Sunday morning.
-We are happy to show you a few exercises to get started and answer all your questions!
+If you are interested in starting to train your dog in Agility and have reached Level 4, please make an appointment to see one of the Agility Instructors on a Sunday morning.
+We are happy to answer all your questions!

 Set up from 8am, training til 11am

 Spots for Agility are limited due to space restrictions.
 A four week foundation course is run annually for ACODC members who would like to train their dog in Agility.
 There is currently a waiting list for the next foundation course, please see one of the Agility Instructors on Sunday morning if you would like to be added to this list.

 During these four weeks we are working with you and your dog on building the foundation to your Agility Training.
 Among others we will work on reinforcement, flat work, developing self control, starting contact work using a contact board, driving lines, developing rear end awareness and core strength.

 Following the four weeks of introduction you will continue working on the foundation course, gradually increasing the level of difficulty.
 Step by step we will build your skills over the next few months including introduction of crosses, direction changes, new obstacles such as A-Frame, Walk, Tire, Seesaw etc.

 We are currently taking expressions of interest to join the next four week Agility Foundation Course.
 If your dog fits the above criteria and you think you and your dog would enjoy improving your communication and learn fun new skills together, the best way to get your name onto the waiting list is to come down to Altona on Sunday morning and speak to one of the Agility Instructors.